Trojan Attacks on Neural Network Controllers for Robotic Systems: Simulation Results

-Unlike the immobilization attack (where $m\!\rightarrow\!0$), in the second scenario, the implemented Trojan network induces a sudden change of speed at the end of the path, as shown in Fig.~\ref{fig:wheel_speeds_10}.
+{\it{Scenario 2:}} Unlike the immobilization attack (where $m\!\rightarrow\!0$), the Trojan network induces a sudden change of speed at the end of the path, as shown in Fig.~\ref{fig:wheel_speeds_10}.
 Moreover, in Fig.~\ref{fig:traj_mult_10}, it is shown that the Trojan multiplier $m$ remains close to 1 until the target final region is reached, where it suddenly jumps to the desired trained value of $ m=10$.
 Consequently, with $m=10,$ the robot's wheel velocities are subject to a rapid and sharp increase as shown in Fig.~\ref{fig:wheel_speeds_10}.

-In this scenario, attack effectiveness is also evaluated using \eqref{eq:NAMD}.
-The NAMD within the trigger zone is $0.925$, while the NAMD outside the trigger zone is $0.034.$ Consequently, as in Scenario 1, the considered metric confirms that the Trojan network is active almost exclusively in the target region.
+The attack effectiveness is also evaluated using \eqref{eq:NAMD}.
+The NAMD within the trigger zone is $0.925$, while the NAMD outside of it is $0.034$.
+Consequently, the metric indicates that the Trojan network is active almost exclusively within the target region.